commercialhaskell/stack/FAQ.md

 Yes. stack will default to using whatever GHC is on your `PATH`.
 If that GHC is a compatible version with the snapshot you're using, it will simply use it.
 Otherwise, it will prompt you to run `stack setup`.
+Note that `stack setup` installs GHC into `~/.stack/programs/$platform/ghc-$version/` and not a global location.

 Note that GHC installation doesn't work for all OSes, so in some cases the first option will need to install GHC yourself.